virgo47/javasimon/demos/icu-localization/README.md

 we can see that this sentence can be used over and over for various combinations of domain objects.

 I'll not implement the whole solution here, let's just shed a bit of light on it.
-Messages in English - this time we introduced singular with indefinite article (`singwa`):
+Messages in English - this time we introduced singular with indefinite article (`sgwa`):
 ```
-domain.object.transaction=sing:transaction,singwa:a transaction,pl:transactions
+domain.object.transaction=sg:transaction,sgwa:a transaction,pl:transactions
-domain.object.client=sing:client,singwa:a client,pl:clients
+domain.object.client=sg:client,sgwa:a client,pl:clients

-object.delete.constraint.warning=There are some {slave.pl} for {master.singwa} {name} - do you...?
+object.delete.constraint.warning=There are some {slave.pl} for {master.sgwa} {name} - do you...?
 ```

 The same in Slovak: